2024-25 Catalog

 Prerequisites: (ACCT 311 or CSB 311) and (ACCT 315)

-ACCT 324 Cost Accounting 3 Credits
+ACCT 324 Advanced Managerial Accounting 3 Credits

 An in-depth study of cost concepts appropriate for product costing in a manufacturing operation, planning and controlling routine operations, and nonroutine decision-making.
 Topics include job order and process costing, joint and by-products, cost allocation, budgeting, standard costing, direct costing, cost-volume-profit analysis, and relevant costs for decisions.
+The course is also open to sophomores with the appropriate prerequisites.

 Prerequisites: ACCT 152